Series of Israeli Raids in Southern Lebanon After Warnings Issued by Adraee

-Israeli raids targeted on Thursday the towns of Mays al-Jabal, Kfar tebnit and Debbin after the Israeli army issued an urgent warning to residents of several villages in southern Lebanon, cautioning of imminent strikes on what it described as Hezbollah military infrastructure.
+The towns of Mays al-Jabal, Kfar tebnit and Debbin were targeted late afternoon after the Israeli army issued an urgent warning to residents of several villages in southern Lebanon, cautioning of imminent strikes on what it described as Hezbollah military infrastructure.
+A Syrian national was injured in Mays el-Jabal, according to the Ministry of Health.

 The Israeli army’s Arabic-language spokesperson Avichay Adraee identified the villages of Mays al-Jabal, Kfar Tibnit and Debbin as areas where buildings allegedly used by Hezbollah have been marked.
 He urged residents to evacuate the designated sites as well as adjacent structures and to move at least 500 meters away.
 “Remaining inside the buildings puts your lives at risk,” the warning stated.